 There are still exceptions to the Pistil rule.
 You will come across strains of cannabis that can continue to produce new pistils when you are expecting to harvest to be completed based on the color and appearance of the pistils.
-If this happens you should be waiting for the new crop of pistils to mature, but if your plant continues to produce new pistils you’ll need to make a judgement call and just harvest your plants.
+If this happens you should be waiting for the new crop of pistils to mature, but if your plant continues to produce new pistils you’ll need to make a judgment call and just harvest your plants.

 Again, using pistils as an indicator of readiness to harvest is only using half the picture.
 Some strains act differently and can have pistils that remain white all the way through to harvest.
 If you are growing a strain such as White Widow or another strain that might not display these indicators you can reach out to the creator of the strain or to online forums where you’ll find many people that are willing to offer advice that have more experience.

 Examining Trichomes for the Full Picture

 At the beginning of this article, we discussed several magnification options which will be used to examine the tiny glandular trichomes on your buds and leaves.
 Trichomes are just barely visible to the naked eye and appear as tiny shiny bumps located all over your buds.

 Once you view trichomes under magnification you will start to see that the trichomes are mushroom-looking growths that cover all the bud material.
 Those mushrooms looking growths are filled with THC and is the whole reason your growing cannabis in the first place.